-If you or one of your family members is enrolled in one FEHB plan, that person may not be enrolled in or covered as a family member by another FEHB plan.
+If you or one of your family members is enrolled in one FEHB plan, you or they cannot be enrolled in or covered as a family member by another enrollee in another FEHB plan.

 If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child - outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
 For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-event.
 If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/payroll office, or retirement office.